testing-library/vue-testing-library/README.md

   // throws an error if no elements match or if more than one match is found. getByText('Times clicked: 0')

-  const button = getByText('increment')
+  // `button` is the actual DOM element. const button = getByText('increment')

-  // Dispatch a native click event to our button element. await fireEvent.click(button) await fireEvent.click(button)
+  // Dispatch a native click event. await fireEvent.click(button) await fireEvent.click(button)